-First, read the Crisscross installation instructions from beginning to end, then layout the locations of the Crisscross mortise and Glide screw locations on your leg and chop following the drawings at the end of these instruction.
+Because the majority of the installation of a Glide M or Glide C lies in the installation of the Benchcrafted Crisscross, first read the Crisscross installation instructions from beginning to end, then layout the locations of the Crisscross mortise and Glide screw locations on your leg and chop following the drawings at the end of these instructions, and using the principles outlined in the Crisscross instructions.

-When you come to the section on drilling the holes in the chop and leg (page 8) follow the instructions below.
-Remember to do all of these operations with your leg free from the bench.
-Once the Glide is completely finished and installed (except cutting the chop to final height) then you can join the leg vise leg to the bench itself.
+When you come to the section on drilling the holes in the chop and leg (pages 6 for Solo, 9 for Retro) follow the instructions below.
+Remember, its much easier to do all of these operations with your leg free from the bench if you're building new.
+Once the Glide is completely finished and installed (except cutting the chop to final height, flush with the top surface of the bench) then you can join the leg vise leg to the bench permanently.